Germany: Thousands protest Turkish operation in Syria | DW | 12.10.2019

 "Together as one, the Kurdish people are united," demonstrators in Cologne chanted, between shouting slogans labeling Turkish President Recep Tayyip Erdogan a "terrorist" and "child murderer."

-"Long live the YPG, long live the resistance of Rojava," protesters chanted, invoking the name of northeastern administrative area held by the Kurds where Turkey's incursions are taking place.
+"Long live the YPG, long live the resistance of Rojava," protesters chanted, invoking the name of the northeastern administrative area held by the Kurds, where Turkey's incursions are taking place.

+Kurdish women hold a banner calling for the defense of Rojava.
+Women play a prominent role in both the YPG and the PKK, which advocate a feminist ideology that enlists women co-chairs in its governance structure and female fighters

 The YPG is the main component of the US-backed Syrian Defense Forces (SDF), a Kurdish, Arab and Christian umbrella alliance that has led the fight against the "Islamic State" at the cost of nearly 10,000 fighters.